janeyeyey/marketing-calendar-p/PRD.md

-**Invalid URLs** - Validate URL format in form, gracefully handle missing links in detail view **No Events in Month** - Display friendly empty state message encouraging users to add events **Multiple Solutions Selected** - Show events that match any selected solution (OR logic)
+**Invalid URLs** - Validate URL format in form, gracefully handle missing links in detail view **No Events in Month** - Display friendly empty state message encouraging users to add events **Multiple Solutions Selected** - Show events that match any selected solution (OR logic) **Timezone Handling** - All dates stored and displayed in Korea Standard Time (KST) to prevent date offset issues when selecting dates

 ## Design Direction